-Term of protection
+Term of Protection

-- 1. The rights of an author of a literary or artistic work within the meaning of Article 2 of the Berne Convention shall run for the life of the author and for 70 years after his death, irrespective of the date when the work is lawfully made available to the public. - 2.
-The term of protection of a musical composition with words shall expire 70 years after the death of the last of the following persons to survive, whether or not those persons are designated as co-authors: the author of the lyrics and the composer of the musical composition, provided that both contributions were specifically created for the respective musical composition with words. - 3.
+- 1. The rights of an author of a literary or artistic work within the meaning of Article 2 of the Berne Convention shall run for the life of the author and for seventy years after his death, irrespective of the date when the work is lawfully made available to the public. - 2.
+The term of protection of a musical composition with words shall expire seventy years after the death of the last of the following persons to survive, whether or not those persons are designated as co-authors: the author of the lyrics and the composer of the musical composition, provided that both contributions were specifically created for the respective musical composition with words. - 3.
 In the case of a work of joint authorship, the term referred to in paragraph 1 shall be calculated from the death of the last surviving author. - 4.
-In the case of anonymous or pseudonymous works, the term of protection shall run for 70 years after the work is lawfully made available to the public.
+In the case of anonymous or pseudonymous works, the term of protection shall run for seventy years after the work is lawfully made available to the public.
 However, when the pseudonym adopted by the author leaves no doubt as to his identity, or if the author discloses his identity during the period referred to in the first sentence, the term of protection applicable shall be that laid down in paragraph 1. - 5.
 Where a work is published in volumes, parts, instalments, issues or episodes and the term of protection runs from the time when the work was lawfully made available to the public, the term of protection shall run for each such item separately. - 6.
-The term of protection of cinematographic or audiovisual works shall expire 70 years after the death of the last of the following persons to survive, whether or not these persons are designated as co-authors: the principal director, the author of the screenplay, the author of the dialogue and the composer of music specifically created for use in the cinematographic or audiovisual work. - 7.
-The rights of broadcasting organisations shall expire 50 years after the first transmission of a broadcast, whether this broadcast is transmitted by wire or over the air, including by cable or satellite. - 8.
+The term of protection of cinematographic or audiovisual works shall expire seventy years after the death of the last of the following persons to survive, whether or not these persons are designated as co-authors: the principal director, the author of the screenplay, the author of the dialogue and the composer of music specifically created for use in the cinematographic or audiovisual work. - 7.
+The rights of broadcasting organisations shall expire fifty years after the first transmission of a broadcast, whether that broadcast is transmitted by wire or over the air, including by cable or satellite. - 8.
 The rights of performers shall expire not less than 50 years after the date of the performance.
-However,

-- if a fixation of the performance otherwise than in a phonogram is lawfully published or lawfully communicated to the public within that period, those rights shall expire 50 years from the date of the first such publication or the first such communication to the public, whichever is the earlier,

-- if a fixation of the performance in a phonogram is lawfully published or lawfully communicated to the public within that period, those rights shall expire 70 years from the date of the first such publication or the first such communication to the public, whichever is the earlier.

-9. The rights of producers of phonograms shall expire 50 years after the fixation is made.
-However, if the phonogram has been lawfully published within this period, the said rights shall expire 70 years from the date of the first lawful publication.
-If no lawful publication has taken place within the period mentioned in the first sentence, and if the phonogram has been lawfully communicated to the public within this period, the said rights shall expire 70 years from the date of the first lawful communication to the public.

-Each Party may adopt effective measures in order to ensure that the profit generated during the 20 years of protection beyond the initial 50 years are shared fairly between the performers and producers of phonograms.
+However, if a fixation of the performance other than in a phonogram is lawfully published or lawfully communicated to the public within that period; those rights shall expire not less than fifty years from the date of the first such publication or the first such communication to the public, whichever is earlier.
+If a fixation of the performance in a phonogram is lawfully published or lawfully communicated to the public within that period, the rights shall expire seventy years from the date of the first such publication or the first such communication to the public, whichever is earlier. - 9.
+The rights of producers of phonograms shall expire fifty years after the fixation is made.
+However, if the phonogram has been lawfully published within this period, the said rights shall expire seventy years from the date of the first lawful publication.
+If no lawful publication has taken place within fifty years after the first fixation is made, and if the phonogram has been lawfully communicated to the public within this period the said rights shall expire seventy years from the date of the first lawful communication to the public.
+Each Party may adopt effective measures in order to ensure that the profit generated during the twenty years protection beyond the initial fifty years are shared fairly between the performers and producers.